8 Wonderful Things to do in Caye Caulker

 How to Get to Caye Caulker

-Getting to Caye Caulker is easy.
-Once you arrive in Belize City, there are two water taxi docks offering services to Caye Caulker: the San Pedro Express and the Ocean Ferry.
-They’re pretty much the same price and almost next to each other.
+Getting to Caye Caulker from Belize City, there are two water taxi services: the San Pedro Express and the Ocean Ferry.
+They cost a similar price and the terminals are next to each other.
 Return tickets are open-ended and valid for 3 months.

-If you’re travelling from Mexico, you can also take a boat from Chetumal to Caye Caulker via San Pedro.
-The boat takes just over an hour and a half from Chetumal to San Pedro where it has to clear immigration before continuing on for another half an hour.
-You’ll have to pay the Mexico departure fee as well as your ferry ticket which is around $55 USD.
+From Mexico, take a ferry from Chetumal to Caye Caulker via San Pedro with the San Pedro Water Taxi.
+Ferries depart at 10am and take an hour and a half to San Pedro where you’ll clear immigration before continuing for another half an hour.

 How Long Should I spend in Caye Caulker?